Atinos31/Fashionista2/README.md

 ### Code

 I used the following links to help my coding:-
-- Code Institue task project for setup and linking to AWS.
+- Code Institue boutique-ado project for setup and linking to AWS.
 - https://stackoverflow.com/ - for various issues when writing queries in Python.
 - https://www.w3schools.com/python/default.asp - for extra help and tuition with Python.
 - https://miniwebtool.com/django-secret-key-generator/ - for generating the secret key